kilrau/Lightning-Swap-PoC-v2/LIGHTNING-01-peers.md

 }
 ```

 We are now ready with Exchange A's wallets.
 Exchange B is left with zero balance wallets and this is fine for now.
-There is no need to separately fund Exchange B's wallets for our PoC, it will get funds in the channel setup [later](/LIGHTNING-03-channels.md).
+There is no need to separately fund Exchange B's wallets for our PoC, it will get funds via the channel setup [later](/LIGHTNING-03-channels.md).

 We are now ready to move on to the next step and connect our `lnd` instances.